 An essential that really packs a punch, a drill is probably going to be the most costly of your tool kit basics.
-We suggest that getting a decent combi drill is the best way to get the most from your money in this situation as it will perform more than one drilling function.
+We suggest getting a decent combi drill.
+Not only the best way to get the most from your money but its also multi-functional.
 Usually this will be hammering, impact driving and screwdriving or different combinations of the three options.
-The Makita offering we’ve featured above does all of the above, and at a fraction of the cost of buying all the tools separately.
+The Makita DHP453SF (above) does all of the above, and at a fraction of the cost of buying all the tools separately.

 Making sure you’re cutting the right size or that you have enough space is half the battle.
 This tape measure features metric and imperial measurements so you’ll always know exactly how much room you have to spare.